jrb2247/CS305/README.md

 * Demonstrate our ability to collaberate
 * Showcase our skills and knowledge of GitHub tools
 * And demo how an actual project may work
+* Display our knowledge of Canvas and MS Word

 License Information: GNU Gneral Public License Version 3.0, a strong copyleft license that requires any modifications of this source code be published